Can you change the direction of your sex drive by some kind of therapy?

 This page is about therapy purporting to change the direction of the sex drive.
 It is NOT about psychological or psychiatric therapies in general.

 Some fifty years ago attempts were made to change the sex drive by "aversion therapy", a humiliating and degrading process which had no effect whatever on the direction of the sex drive.
 Those procedures were carried out experimentally and entirely without any published clinical evidence of safety or efficacy.
-Such practices were not "evidence-based medicine", and represent a disgusting and perverted chapter in the history of medicine.
+Such practices were not "evidence-based medicine", and represent a tawdry and perverted chapter in the history of medicine.

 Those disreputable and harmful experiments have long since been abandoned in 'first world' countries, but there is sadly evidence of them resurfacing in certain lands.

 In more recent times some persons with qualifications in psychology (not medicine) have suggested that the direction of the sex drive could be changed by purchasing psychology consultations.

 We have spent more than a decade looking into the validity of such claims.
 While always remaining open to evidence, our current firm (and evidence-based) conclusion is that such interventions - given names like "reparative therapy" - do not work.

 In the time we've been investigating this matter, organisations that were prominent in promoting such claims have disbanded, repudiated the claims, and acknowledged that their leaders did not themselves experience any change in the direction of the sex drive.
 Many individuals formerly involved in promoting the sale of such "therapy" have admitted that they never changed and have apologised for misleading others (though without, it seems, offering any refunds).